h2oai/sparkling-water/doc/tutorials/use_on_zeppelin.rst

     export SPARK_SUBMIT_OPTIONS="--packages ai.h2o:sparkling-water-examples_2.11:2.1.0"
     bin/zeppelin.sh -Pspark-2.1

-The command is using Spark 2.1 version and corresponding Sparkling Water package.
+The above command uses Spark 2.1 and the corresponding Sparkling Water package.

 Using Zeppelin
 ~~~~~~~~~~~~~~

-The use of Sparkling Water package is directly driven by Sparkling Water
+The use of the Sparkling Water package is directly driven by the Sparkling Water API.
-API.
 For example, getting ``H2OContext`` is straightforward:

 .. code:: scala